 With all of the events listed above we put effort into outreach to share these opportunities with the community, via social media, website posts, media advisory, press releases, letters to the editor, earned media, paid media and other channels of communication.
 A HUGE part of CLEAN program is data processing and disseminating this information.
 After each event we process every tally and waiver sheet, and share the data.
 “Passion doesn’t influence policy, but data does!”
 So, we collect massive amounts of data to influence change.

-Since our inception, we have conducted 260 beach cleanups with over 6,000 volunteers removing over 91,000 pounds of debris.
-For complete details check out our detailed report, the report only goes to the end of 2014, but we’ll have an update thru 2016 within a month or so!
+Since our inception, we have conducted 457 beach cleanups with over 7,600 volunteers removing 94,487 pounds of debris.
+For complete details check out our detailed report, which includes full results from 2006 through 2016.